DDvO/SolBatSim/README.md

 status data reported each second by another Shelly Plus 1PM.
 In this case, the total load is further corrected by subtracting the battery charge power.\
-* Optionally, with AC-coupled storage, it collects also the discharge inverter data reported each second by an OpenDTU.
+* Optionally, with AC-coupled storage, it collects also the discharge inverter data reported each second by an OpenDTU and/or the status data of any Shelly Plus 1PM attached to the battery inverter.
 In this case, the total load is further corrected adding the discharge power.

 Alternatively, the script takes its input from per-second